 - Our company will provide the educator with the following class materials:

 - Canine and Feline CPR and First Aid Manual E-Book

 - To avoid any conflict of interest, instructors with educational institutions will not be able to be personally compensated by Pet Emergency Education for classes they teach to their students.
 However, students of the institution will be able to attend the class and become certified through Pet Emergency Education, LLC at a dramatically reduced cost of $29.95 (regular rate is $69.95).

 - Instructors teaching to the public

-- Each instructor is required to have all student sign in on a roster in order to verify their attendance in the program.
-Rosters are to be submitted to our office within 72 hours after the completing of the program/class.
-It is preferred that rosters are scanned and emailed to us however we will accept it via standard mail (if communicated to us).
+- Each instructor is required to have all students sign in on a roster in order to verify their attendance in the program.
+Rosters are to be submitted to our office within 72 hours of completing the program/class.
+It is preferred that rosters are scanned and emailed to us however we will accept them via standard mail (if communicated to us).

 - The program is designed to be approximately three hours of material.
 Instructors teaching in an educational facility may choose to break the information up between multiple class meetings.
-Distribution of the material is at the discretion of the instructors however students are not allowed to receive their certification cards and certificates until all material is completed and students have been “tested” and passed the CPR portion.
+Distribution of the material is at the discretion of the instructors, however students are not allowed to receive their certification cards and certificates until all material is completed and students have been “tested” and passed the CPR portion.

-- In order to become certified, each student must complete the entire program and demonstrate the steps to CPR on the mannequin start to finish accurately.
+- In order to become certified, each student must complete the entire program and demonstrate the steps to CPR on a professional mannequin start to finish accurately.
 At no time should a participant receive a certification card who has not completed all of the PetCPR+ program.
 If a student’s name is misspelled or incorrect on a card at the fault of the person submitting the registration page or payment link, a $3 reprint fee will be charged in order to receive a new card and certificate.